 \subsection{0.5\% aqueous xanthan solution}

 We attempted to minimise the effects of lateral thickness variations upon the shelf.
 This can be done by reducing the width of the shelf, but we attempted instead to reduce the viscosity of the fluid by reducing the concentration of xanthan to 0.5\%.
-This reduces the viscosity by a factor of about 3.
-It also reduces $n$, which is highly desirable as ice has $n \approx 3$.
+This reduces the viscosity by a factor of $\ssim 3$.
+It also reduces $n$, which is highly desirable as ice has $n \approx 3.2$ at the temperatures of geophysical interest \cite{Glen_1955}.
 However, we did not quite reduce the concentration enough to reach this, because if we did then the fluid would not be very viscous and the flow might fail to be at low Reynolds number.

 We have not included two experiments which had extremely thick shelves, due to bending moments near the weir playing a role over a large section of the tank.
-Most likely, the correct thing to do is to subtract $\sim$10 cm from the front positions, to account for this region (as our theory only becomes valid beyond it).
-This is also suggested by the fact that, unlike all other experiments, the gradient on a log-log graph (of position against time) was actually increasing (rather than decreasing from 1 at early times towards $\sim$0.5), strongly suggesting a zero error.
+Most likely, the correct thing to do is to subtract $\ssim 10$ cm from the front positions to account for this region (as our theory only becomes valid beyond it).
+This is also suggested by the fact that, unlike all other experiments, the gradient on a log-log graph (of position against time) was actually increasing (rather than decreasing from 1 at early times towards $\ssim 0.5$), strongly suggesting a zero error.
 However, because we could not precisely determine what correction to use, we do not include such experiments.

 Also not included is the first experiment we conducted that had a sloped bed.
-This was partially exposed to air, which led to an unusual start to the experiment and loss of contact of the shelf with the sidewalls over a 5cm region near the front.
-Subsequent experiments had a much shallower ($\sim 10^\circ$ instead of $26 ^\circ$) sloped bed installed, as well as this being entirely submerged.
+This was partially exposed to air, which led to an unusual start to the experiment and loss of contact of the shelf with the sidewalls over a 5 cm region near the front.
+Subsequent experiments had a much shallower ($\ssim 10^\circ$ instead of $26 ^\circ$) sloped bed installed, as well as this being entirely submerged.
 Contact with the sidewalls was much improved as a result.

 Unsurprisingly, the additional length of tank used up by the sheet meant that convergence to self-similar propagation was harder to obtain (although it greatly improved the quality of the experiment).
 However, we still managed it on three occasions.
 As the sloped bed did not appear to have a significant effect on the shelf, we treat \emph{all} WL experiments in the same way.